Shehjad-Ishan/rag_web/README.md

-# AI chat bot in Bangla and English for Nagorik Assesment
+# AI chat bot in Bangla and English for Nagorik Assesment 1

+##Install dependency